-The Electronic Fare Payment component indicators are shown in Figure 23.
-This technology has shown steady growth in adoption on fixed-route buses, with more than half of them having this capability in 2002.
-Over half of the rail stations also accept electronic fare payment.
+The Electronic Fare Payment component indicators are shown in Figure 22.
+This technology has shown steady growth in adoption on fixed-route buses, with the coverage more than doubling since the start of the survey in 1997.
+Nearly two-thirds of the buses have this capability in 2004.

-Figure 23 Electronic Fare Payment in the Largest 78 Metropolitan Areas
+Figure 22 Electronic Fare Payment in the Largest 78 Metropolitan Areas

-Figure 24 contains the number of metropolitan areas that use electronic fare payment media for fixed-route bus services.
+Figure 23 contains the number of metropolitan areas that use electronic fare payment media for fixed-route bus services.
 Magnetic stripe cards are the most widely accepted media.
-Only six metropolitan areas use smart cards, although this number is projected to increase markedly by 2005.
+The number of metropolitan areas using smart cards doubled in 2004 and this rapid rate of growth is projected to continue in 2005.

-Figure 24 Fixed Route Vehicles Accepting EFP
+Figure 23 Fixed Route Vehicles Accepting EFP

-Figure 25 shows the number of metropolitan areas that use electronic fare payment for heavy-rail stations.
-This type of deployment has shown limited growth, although it is projected to increase by 2005.
+Figure 24 shows the number of metropolitan areas that use electronic fare payment for heavy-rail stations.
+This type of deployment showed substantial growth in 2004, and this is projected to continue through 2005.

-Figure 25 Rail Stations Accepting EFP
+Figure 24 Rail Stations Accepting EFP